christianbator/webhost/README.md

 2. Push the website!
 ```
-webhost push {host} [(-d | --local-content-dir) {/local/content/dir}]
+webhost push <host> [(-d | --local-content-dir) </local/content/dir>]
 ```

 Options:
-- `-d | --local-content-dir` [Optional]: If calling `webhost` from the parent of your website's `content` dir, ignore this.
+- `-d | --local-content-dir` [optional]: If calling `webhost` from the parent of your website's `content` dir, ignore this.
 Otherwise, specify the local `content` dir to push to the server.

 **Content Notes**
 Fill in the `content/icons` directory with the following files so your site will automatically serve favicons and social media images:
 ```
 favicon-0.png (64x64)
 high-res-0.png (900x900)
-apple-touch-icon-0.png (180x180)
 ```

 If you ever need to update them, bump the number to 1, 2, 3, etc.